Display Accessibility Tools

 Genomics Core

-The MSU Genomics Core provides many types of sequencing services to both MSU researchers and the wider research community.
-The Genomics Core also provides instrumentation for SNP profiling, fragment analysis genotyping, Quantitative Real Time PCR and other nucleic acid QC services.
-Equipment within the Core includes an Illumina NovaSeq 6000 and two Illumina MiSeqs for next-generation sequencing.
-A 10X Chromium is used to generate single cell sequencing libraries.
-Oxford Nanopore PromethION and GridION instruments are available for long-read DNA, cDNA and direct RNA sequencing.
-An ABI 3730xl 96-capillary DNA sequencer performs traditional Sanger sequencing, fragment analysis and SNP sequencing.
-An Applied Biosystems QuantStudio 7 Flex is used for qPCR analysis.
-Digital gene expression analysis is performed on a NanoString nCounter.
+The MSU Genomics Core operates in approximately 3,000 sq. ft. of lab space and provides many types of DNA and RNA sequencing services to both MSU researchers and the wider research community.
+Equipment within the Core includes an Element Biosciences AVITI and an AVITI24 for next-generation short-read sequencing.
+A 10X Genomics Chromium X is used to generate single cell sequencing libraries, and a 10X Genomics CytAssist is used to prepare Visium spatial transcriptomics libraries.
+Three Oxford Nanopore PromethION P2 instruments are available for long-read DNA, cDNA and direct RNA sequencing.
 Size-specific shearing of nucleic acids is achieved with a Covaris M220 Sonicator.
-An Agilent 4200 TapeStation is used for RNA and DNA quality and size analysis.
-Fluorescence-based nucleic acid quantification is performed on an Invitrogen Qubit and Qubit Flex devices.
+Two Agilent 4200 TapeStations are used for RNA and DNA quality and size analysis.
+A Pippin Prep from Sage Science allows gel-based size selection and clean-up of short-read sequencing libraries.
+Fluorescence-based nucleic acid quantification is performed on Invitrogen Qubit and Qubit Flex devices.

 Mass Spectrometry and Metabolomics Core

-The Mass Spectrometry and Metabolomics Core is an open access resource where researchers and facility staff perform small molecule, macromolecule, and metabolomic analyses using 11 mass spectrometers.
-The Core is located in 3400 sq. ft. of laboratory space (newly renovated in 2023) in the basement of the Biochemistry Building (Rooms 11, 15, 17).
+The Mass Spectrometry and Metabolomics Core is an open access resource where researchers and facility staff perform small molecule, macromolecule, and metabolomic analyses using 12 mass spectrometers.
+The Core is located in 3,400 sq. ft. of laboratory space (newly renovated in 2023) in the basement of the Biochemistry Building (Rooms 11, 15, 17).
 Core staff provide training in experiment design, theory and operation of instruments, method development, and data interpretation.
 Trained instrument users enjoy 24/7 open access for instrument use and hourly or per-sample fees are charged based on the instrument.
 The facility houses three GC/MS systems: one single quadrupole GC/MS (Agilent 5975C, equipped with a CTC PAL autosampler as well as a Teledyne AtomX XYZ purge-and-trap accessory), one triple quadrupole GC/MS/MS instrument (Agilent 7010B equipped with a CTC PAL autosampler and capabilities for headspace analysis and a Chromtech TDAS 2000 system for thermal desorption analysis) and one GC-Time-Of-Flight MS (Leco GC-HRT+) capable of providing accurate mass measurements.
-There are a total of 7 LC/MS/MS instruments: four triple quadrupole LC/MS/MS systems (Waters Xevo TQ-XS, Xevo TQ-S micro, Xevo TQ-S, and Acquity TQ-D), one Thermo Q-Exactive LC/MS/MS, and two Waters Xevo G2-XS QTof LC/MS/MS systems.
-The core also houses a Bruker ultrafleXtreme MALDI-TOF/TOF with imaging capabilities and an HTX M3+ sprayer for MALDI imaging sample prep.
+There are a total of 8 LC/MS/MS instruments: four triple quadrupole LC/MS/MS systems (Waters Xevo TQ-XS, Xevo TQ-S micro, Xevo TQ-S, and Xevo TQ Absolute XR), one Thermo Q-Exactive LC/MS/MS, two Waters Xevo G2-XS QTof LC/MS/MS systems and a Sciex ZenoTof 7600 LC/MS/MS. The core also houses a Bruker ultrafleXtreme MALDI-TOF/TOF with imaging capabilities and an HTX M3+ sprayer for MALDI imaging sample prep.
 A Waters eλ photodiode array detector is configured on one of the QTof LC/MS/MS instruments.
 All mass spectrometers are equipped with autosamplers, and all of the LC/MS instruments are interfaced to UHPLC pumps.
 Untargeted processing of LC/MS data is achieved using Waters Progenesis QI and Thermo Compound Discoverer software, and Agilent Profiler and MassProfiler Professional (MPP) software is used for untargeted analysis of GC/MS data.
 Software for MALDI data analysis includes SCiLS Lab (imaging data) and PolyTools (polymer data).
-Data files are archived nightly to a 50 TB RAID 6 NAS archive.

 Proteomics Core

-The Proteomics Core has at its disposal two state-of-the-art LC/MS/MS mass spectrometers; a Thermo Scientific Q-Exactive interfaced with a Thermo Scientific EASY nLC 1000 UPLC and a Thermo Scientific Q-Exactive HF-X interfaced with a Thermo Scientific EASY nLC1200 UPLC, both with Flex-Spray Ionization Sources.
-Together these systems combine unique High Resolution/Accurate Mass measurement capabilities and high sensitivity Orbitrap detection with exceptional mass selection and spectral multiplexing over extended, stable LC gradients making them ideal for deep proteome profiling of complex samples and highly specific peptide quantitation.
-The facility offers data processing and quantitation using Mascot Distiller, Proteome Discoverer, MaxQuant and Skyline software suites.
-Mascot, SEQUEST and Andromeda search algorithms are available for peptide-to-spectrum matching as well as Scaffold Q+S for data visualization, statistical validation, and testing.
-Up-front chromatographic fractionation of complex peptide samples is offered using a Waters Acquity H-class UPLC for deeper MUDPIT-style analyses.
+The Proteomics Core has at its disposal two state-of-the-art LC/MS/MS mass spectrometers; a Thermo Scientific Q-Exactive interfaced with a Thermo Scientific EASY nLC 1200 UPLC and a Thermo Scientific Excedion Pro with extended mass range and EASY EThcD capabilities interfaced with a Thermo Scientific Vanquish NEO UPLC, both with Flex-Spray Ionization Sources.
+These systems combine unique High Resolution/Accurate Mass measurement and high sensitivity Orbitrap detection with exceptional mass selection and spectral multiplexing over extended, stable LC gradients making them ideal for proteome profiling of complex samples and highly specific peptide quantitation.
+Deep proteome mapping can be achieved using a Waters Acquity H-class UPLC for offline MUDPIT-style analyses.
+Software assets include Mascot Distiller, Proteome Discoverer, MaxQuant, Skyline and Scaffold software suites.
+Mascot, SEQUEST, MSFragger and Andromeda search algorithms are available for peptide-to-spectrum matching and quantitation.

 Transgenic & Genome Editing Facility

-The Office of Research and Innovation established TGEF in 2016 to provide faculty with comprehensive expertise, resources, and support in genetic engineering, molecular cloning, and genome editing.
+The Transgenic & Genome Editing Facility (TGEF) provides faculty with comprehensive expertise, resources, and support in genetic engineering, molecular cloning, and genome editing.
 The mission of TGEF is to support the in-house generation of transgenic organisms, embryos and cells in a variety of species using the latest genome editing technologies such as CRISPR-Cas.
 TGEF provides support at all stages of genome editing projects, including project consultation and grant preparation, experimental design, construct generation, validation and molecular screening, and delivery of genome editing reagents to cells and embryos through transfection, electroporation or microinjection.
-TGEF supports mouse and rat models for routine genome editing but consults on and develops gene editing in other species used by faculty on campus, including other rodents, large animals, fish, and insects.
-Editing of cell lines is supported through consultation, reagent procurement and PI collaborations.
+TGEF supports mouse and rat models for routine genome editing but consults on and develops CRISPR editing in other species used by faculty on campus, including other rodents, large animals, fish, and insects.
+Editing of cell lines is supported through consultation, reagent design, and PI collaborations.
+TGEF also offers expert guidance in breeding strategy and colony maintenance, procurement and importation of roden lines, and rederivation, cryopreservation, and cryo-recovery of rodent strains.

 Flow Cytometry Core